an21p/game-of-life/README.md

-# demo
+# Game of Life

-FIXME: Write a one-line description of your library/project.
+A ClojureScript implementation of Conways Game of Life

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Created as a part of exploring ClojureScript and re-agent

 ## Development